vitotai/BrewPiLess/README.md

 ## Offline Log Viewer
 Although the flash size of ESP8266 module might be as big as 16 Mega bytes, it is still limited.
 The logs can be downloaed and viewed offline.
 Goto `Extra` folder and download the BPLLogVewer.htm/BPLLogVewerV2.htm.
 Place them anywhere on your computer, and open it by your browser.
 BPLLogVewerV2.htm is for logs created by v2.0/v1.2.7 or after, while BPLLogVewer.htm is for logs created by older version.

+The data can be exported as CSV(comma seperated value) file by offlie log viewer.
+The time exported is Unix time(EPOC time).

 ## Logging data to Google Sheets
 Due to the resource limit of ESP8266, establishment of **HTTPS** connection while serving other functions will crash the system.